keygen-sh/keygen-api/SECURITY.md

 If you think you have found a security vulnerability, please send a report to security@keygen.sh.
-This address can be used for all of Keygen's open source and commercial products (including but not limited to Keygen CE, Keygen EE, Keygen Cloud, and keygen.sh).
+This address can be used for all of Keygen's open source and commercial products (including but not limited to Keygen CE, Keygen EE, and Keygen Cloud).

 Please encrypt your message to us using our PGP key.
 The key fingerprint is: